nus-cs2113-AY2324S1/tp/docs/team/j-y-yan.md

 * Add features and future developments in UG to enhance completeness
 * Add more detailed method documentations to improve readibility
 * Change the overall user input processing to allow more flexible inputs for all functionalities
-* Review code contributed by teammates
+* Review code contributed by teammates and give advice on what can improve